 Deep in the Turkish countryside, there are dozens of ancient Jewish communities not on any tourist itinerary — and we wanted to see these enclaves before they disappeared forever.
-What we found were proud Sephardic folk who track their history to the Spanish expulsion, tied to their heritage as they balance isolation and survival.

 Back in 2011, we visited and wrote about the Jewish city of Izmir, Turkey, and the birth of its most inauspicious Jew, Shabtai Zvi.
 But when we went back recently to this Muslim country, we were on the lookout for something else: What about the small Jewish communities — surely not on any tourist itinerary — that still exist deep in the countryside but whose very existence seemed to be coming to an end?

 The Jews built some exceptional communities and institutions in Turkey, the roots of which date back to the time of the Second Beis Hamikdash.
 Although these communities remained strong through the centuries, as with all things, Jewish kehillos have a life span and a cycle — and when we visited, we felt that Jewish life in Turkey, as it has existed for the past 500 years since the time of the Spanish Inquisition, was coming to an end.

 And so, we began the challenging task of arranging to visit these small enclaves before they disappeared.
 Small pockets of Jews are widely dispersed over this huge country, yet only a handful of people are left in places where there had been a thriving Jewish presence for over five centuries.
 Communication would be complicated as these Jews rarely spoke English or Hebrew.
 The communities have their roots in Spanish Jewry, and these “original” Sephardim still cling to Judeo-Spanish, or Ladino, so Spanish was our only common language.
 In addition, there were the standard security concerns for Jews traveling in a Muslim country.